 Transpiration is evaporation of liquid water from plants and trees into the atmosphere.
 Nearly all (99%) of all water that enters the roots transpires into the atmosphere.

 Sublimation is the process where ice and snow (a solid) changes into water vapor (a gas) without moving through the liquid phase.

-Condensation is the process where water back into a water droplets (a liquid).
+Condensation is the process where water vapor (gas) changes into water droplets (a liquid).
 This is when we begin to see clouds.

 Transportation is the movement of solid, liquid and gaseous water through the atmosphere.
 Without this movement, the water evaporated over the ocean would not precipitate over land.